Inside ISSF

 What should I do if a prohibited medication is needed?

-Alternative medications that are not prohibited may be available and can be used for treatment in lieu of prohibited substances.
+Alternative medications that are not prohibited may be available and can/must be used for treatment in lieu of prohibited substances.
 Ask your physician about these alternatives.

-There may be cases where the medication is essential and no permitted alternatives exist.
-In those circumstances a TUE may be requested from the ISSF if you are an international-level athlete or to your National Anti-Doping Organization if you are a national-level athlete.
+There may be cases where the medication is essential, and no permitted alternatives exist.
+In those circumstances a Therapeutic Use Exemption may be requested from the ISSF if you are an international-level athlete.
+You may apply to your National Anti-Doping Organization if you are a national-level athlete.
 Submission of a TUE application does not mean automatic approval of a TUE.
-You should always submit an application for a TUE no less than 30 days in advance of a competition.
+You should always apply for a TUE no less than 30 days in advance of a competition.

 Do herbal remedies contain prohibited substances?

-How can I know which medications can be taken?
+How can I be sure of which medications can be taken?

 Do not take any unknown substances (e.g., from a friend or acquaintance who offers something to help) and never take a family member's prescription.
 The use of foreign medications is strongly discouraged.